UIUC-iSchool-DataViz/is445_oauoag_spring2023/week01/installation_instructions.md

 description: Install necessary packages for this class
 ---

+## Please read these instructions carefully!

+Many common errors/bugs are listed here along with strategies for how to fix them.

 ## 1. Install Anaconda with Python 3

 <!-- JPN: check the individual page install -->